Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

--   With declarative programming, we instruct the computer on the desired end goal without providing the implementation details. **SQL** is an example of a declarative language.
+-   With declarative programming, we tell the computer our desired end goal without providing the implementation details. **SQL** is an example of a declarative language.

 ---